Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 11 September 2025 01.36.30 UTC
+- WIB: Kamis, 11 September 2025 02.20.14 UTC
-- WITA: Kamis, 11 September 2025 02.36.30 UTC
+- WITA: Kamis, 11 September 2025 03.20.14 UTC
-- WIT: Kamis, 11 September 2025 03.36.30 UTC
+- WIT: Kamis, 11 September 2025 04.20.14 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

 Kategori: attitude